|

 Triton's zapping Ariel back to human form

 again.
-The cut-scene quickly goes on to
+The cutscene quickly goes on to

 the next screen so you only catch a fleeting

-glimpse of Ariel naked on the rock.
+glimpse of Ariel stretched out on the rock.

 In